uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 #### Cluster upgrade

 All the cluster updates must be handled by `skuba`.
+NOTE: it is recommended to upgrade the whole cluster machine by machine, all of them at the same time.

 Uyuni/SUSE Manager can check and notify the user if an update for the cluster is present by triggering `skuba cluster upgrade plan` on the Management Node (using Salt) and check if a new output is available in a cron fashion (e.g. Taskomatic job).